lh728/0-to-1-Microservices-Distributed-E-commerce-System-Template/README.md

 ### Database Design

-**(No foreign keys will be established due to the hypothetical e-commerce project.
+**(No foreign keys will be established due to this is a e-commerce project.
 This is to avoid potential performance impacts, as e-commerce databases often deal with a large volume of data.)**

 The following databases will be established: